 - Michael Bloomberg – Founder of Bloomberg L.P.

-It’s clear how an engineering degree makes a great investment.
-To maximize your future success, look deep into the future.
+It’s clear how an engineering degree is an awesome investment.
+To maximize your future success though, look deep into the future.
+Then, mold yourself accordingly.

 How do you view the future of electrical engineering?
 What type of engineering jobs do you foresee in the future?